Regular review of employee background checks maintains long-term safety in your workplace.

 If you used the GoodHire consent form for the original background check, your candidate already consented to regular background check reviews.
 If you use your own consent form, our Ongoing Alerts process automatically asks each employee you enroll to provide their consent electronically.

-Due to specific laws in California, consent for regular background check reviews is not allowed.
+Due to specific laws in California and Vermont, consent for regular background check reviews is not allowed.
 That means employers must re-obtain consent from employees for each monthly update.
 Don't worry.
-GoodHire helps you easily manage the process for CA.
+GoodHire helps you easily manage the process for CA and VT.

 Create an Ongoing Alerts policy for your company.
 The policy can be permanent or temporary, but must apply the same standards equally to all employees.